DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Experiments

 \section{Experiments}

 In this section, we present quantitative and qualitative results of our proposed method.
-We provide a comparison of our relighting performance (Section \ref{sec:LP}) to the state of the art on Multi-PIE dataset and ablation studies (Section \ref{sec:AS}) on the non-spatial and light conditioning.
-Implementation and dataset details are in Appendix \ref{app:impl}.
+We provide a comparison of our relighting performance with state-of-the-art methods on the Multi-PIE dataset (Section \ref{sec:LP}), a runtime comparison (Section \ref{sec:runtime_impr}), a user study on the FFHQ dataset (Section \ref{sec:user_study}), and ablation studies on the conditioning mechanisms (Section \ref{sec:AS}).
+Implementation and dataset details are in Appendix II.

 \textbf{Evaluation metrics.} We use DSSIM \cite{nestmeyer2020learning}, LPIPS \cite{zhang2018unreasonable}, and MSE.
-DSSIM measures the structure dissimilarity, and LPIPS measures the perceptual quality.
-All metrics are computed between each relit image and its ground-truth image only on the face region following \cite{hou2022face, hou2021towards} using the same face parsing algorithm \cite{yu2018bisenet}.
+DSSIM measures structural dissimilarity, while LPIPS measures perceptual quality.
+All metrics are computed between each relit image and its ground-truth image only on the face region, following \cite{hou2022face, hou2021towards} using the same face parsing algorithm \cite{yu2018bisenet}.